VictorStepanov/VictorStepanov.github.io/about/index.md

 I work as a Tools Engineer at Infinity Ward as part of a highly skilled and highly passionate Tools Team.

-I worked as a Tools Programmer and then as a Lead Tools Programmer at Wargaming St. Petersburg.
+Previously I worked as a Tools Programmer and then as a Lead Tools Programmer at Wargaming St. Petersburg.

 For more information about my skills visit [my LinkedIn page](https://www.linkedin.com/in/victor-stepanov-673aa18b/).

+Opinions expressed on this blog are solely my own and do not express the views or opinions of my past or present employers.